Our Best Moments

 1977- The Under 21 Team reached the County Final.
 The path to the final included wins over Cappagh and Sean McDermotts.
 The final took place on Sunday 8th January against Clan Eireann, a merge of Derrylaughlin, Clonoe, Mountjoy & Derrytresk.

-1977- In Scor na nOg, the Club added to it’s trophy cabinet with two County titles in the Ballad and Quiz.
+1977- In Scor na nOg, the Club added to its trophy cabinet with two County titles in the Ballad and Quiz.

 1978- The Club suffered a great loss when Paddy Starrs snr. died.
 Paddy had been Chairman of the Club since it’s formation and has been elected President earlier in the year.